Azure Databricks: Configure SSO through OAuth for Compose

 Connect in Compose

-After following the steps above, Compose users can connect via OAuth-enabled connections and run queries.
+After you have completed the configuration, Compose users should be able to connect to Databricks via OAuth-enabled connections and run queries.

 To connect to the database in Compose: